ecosoft-odoo/mh-doodba/README.md

 Installation Note:

 * Install Doodba as normal, make sure to use postgres 9.6
-* To install Java 7 add following in apt.txt
+* To install Java 7 add following in apt.txt, and run > invoke img-build

 ```
 openjdk-7-jdk